acerbilab/pybads/README.md

 The outputs are:

-- ``optimize_result``: a ``OptimizeResult`` which presents the most important information about the solution and the optimization problem.
+- ``optimize_result``: a ``OptimizeResult`` which presents relevant information about the solution and the optimization problem.
+In particular:
   - ``"x"``: the minimum point found by the optimizer;
   - ``"fval"``: the value of the function at the given solution.

-The ``optimize_result`` object can be manipulated in various ways, see the [OptimizeResult](https://acerbilab.github.io/pybads/api/classes/optimize_result.html) class documentation.
+For a full list and description of the entries of the ``optimize_result`` object, see the [OptimizeResult](https://acerbilab.github.io/pybads/api/classes/optimize_result.html) class documentation.

-Examples of usages of PyBADS are present in the directory `examples` of the repository, which provides a Tutorial from simple to more complex problems like noisy targets (see [this example notebook](examples/pybads_example_3_noisy_objective.ipynb)).
+Examples of usages of PyBADS are present in the directory `examples` of the repository, which provides a tutorial going from simpler to more complex problems, such as noisy targets (see [this example notebook](examples/pybads_example_3_noisy_objective.ipynb)).

-In order to run any of these examples ensure you have followed the installation guideline, then you can run them using the following commands:
+In order to run any of these examples, ensure you have followed the installation guideline; then you can run them using the following commands:

 1. Activate the environment: `conda activate pybads-dev`
 2. From the `pybads` folder, run: `python examples/example_file`

-In addition, checkout the [BADS FAQ](https://github.com/acerbilab/bads/wiki#bads-frequently-asked-questions) page for practical recommendations, such as how to set `LB` and `UB`, and other practical insights.
-Although, the FAQ refers to the MATLAB version of BADS, most of the concepts still apply for PyBADS.
+In addition, checkout the [BADS FAQ](https://github.com/acerbilab/bads/wiki#bads-frequently-asked-questions) page for practical recommendations, such as how to set the bounds `LB` and `UB`, and other practical insights.
+Even though the FAQ refers to the MATLAB version of BADS, most of the concepts still apply to PyBADS.

 ## References and citation

 1. Acerbi, L. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search.
 In *Advances in Neural Information Processing Systems 31*: 8222-8232. ([paper + supplement on arXiv](https://arxiv.org/abs/1705.04405), [NeurIPS Proceedings](https://papers.nips.cc/paper/2017/hash/df0aab058ce179e4f7ab135ed4e641a9-Abstract.html))

-You can cite BADS in your work with something along the lines of
+You can cite PyBADS in your work with something along the lines of

 > We optimized the log likelihoods of our models using Bayesian adaptive direct search (BADS; Acerbi and Ma, 2017).
 BADS alternates between a series of fast, local Bayesian optimization steps and a systematic, slower exploration of a mesh grid.